Search Engines:

 calculate other features for <q, d>

 The main advantage of this implementation is its efficiency and simplicity.
-Its main disadvantage is that you must reimplement BM25 and Indri to work from a term vector data structure.
-Assume BOW queries (no query operators), which simplifies implementation considerably.
+Its main disadvantage is that you must reimplement BM25 to work from a term vector data structure.
+Assume BOW queries (no query operators) and that you are just reranking the top n documents provided by the initial ranker, which simplifies implementation considerably.
 Pseudo code is shown below for a BM25 implementation that uses term vectors.

 queryStems = QryParser.tokenizeQuery (query)